Today you're going to learn all the potential benefits of CBD and CBD oil.

 13. CBD Could Help with Alzheimer's Disease (AD) (animal studies)

-For example, a 2011 study found that CBD administered to Aβ-injected mice was able to counteract inflammation and cognitive deficits associated with β-amyloid (Aβ)-induced microglial activation.
+A 2011 study found that CBD administered to Aβ-injected mice was able to counteract:

 Further research should show whether CBD has the same effects on the human brain.